Fruitbat’s Laws

 Fruitbat’s Final Law

-Always give an arsehole the last word.
+Always give the arsehole the last word.

 Sometimes you just need to walk away from a discussion.
 Sure, the arsehole will think they’ve won, but you will have escaped, and that’s more important; besides which, why do you care what an arsehole thinks?